ColbyCabrera/Anki-Android/NOTE_EDITOR_MIGRATION_SUMMARY.md

 # Note Editor Compose Migration - Summary

-## Migration Status: Structurally Complete, Functional Integration Required ⚠️
+## Migration Status: Structurally Complete, Functional Integration In Progress ⚙️

+**Last Updated**: October 31, 2025

 The AnkiDroid Note Editor has been migrated from XML layouts to Jetpack Compose with Material 3 components.
-The Compose UI is complete and compiles successfully, but functional integration with legacy Fragment code needs completion.
+The Compose UI is complete and compiles successfully, with recent null-safety fixes ensuring crash-free operation during the transition period.

 ## What Was Done